josechannels/School_District_Analysis/README.md

 ## Summary

-The re-analysis of the grades from all the different schools show that !![image](New_district_analysis.PNG)
+The re-analysis of the grades from all the different schools show that:

+### The new district analysis looks like:
+!![image](New_district_analysis.PNG)

+### The new school analysis looks like:
 !![image](New_school_analysis.PNG)

+### The top and bottom 5 schools according to overall passing rate are:
 !![image](Top_and_Bottom_5_schools.PNG)

+### The average reading and math scores per grade are:
 !![image](New_Reading_and_Math_scores_by_grade.PNG)